chesha1/NTU_SP_Courses/README.md

 This course is a little bit complicated as it does not follow any of the textbooks below.
 It synthesizes many short parts of the textbooks.
 ### Textbooks
 #### Digital Image Processing, 4th edition, Gonzalez
 This book has Chinese translated edition.
 This book is mostly recommended.
 It is a classic textbook in China, so you may be familiar with it.
+This book includes many theortical things and formulas.

+#### Fundamentals of Multimedia, 2rd edition, Ze-Nian Li
+For the basic concept of multimedia, this book is great and deserves recommended.
+For the theory behind the basic concept, this book just gives a brief introduction.
+So I may not recommend this book.

 ## EE7401 Probability & Random Processes
 This course is about propbability theory with measure thoery.
 Measure theory is another hard math thory, so I recommend